 These provisions are designed to reduce the duration and/or magnitude of a potential oil spill and therefore lessen or potentially avoid resulting environmental effects.
-These provisions are not designed to reduce the possibility of a spill occurring like the provisions discussed previously (proposed §§ 250.402(c), 250.447, 250.452, and 250.473).
-However, both sets of provisions would reduce the likelihood of potential environmental effects from an oil spill.
-Therefore, the preceding environmental analysis of potential beneficial effects of proposed §§ 250.402(c), 250.447, 250.452, and 250.473 is generally applicable to these provisions.
-In summary, effects potentially reduced or avoided through promulgation of these provisions of the rule could include direct and indirect impacts to air and water quality; coastal, benthic, and pelagic habitat; and invertebrates, fish, EFH, coastal and marine birds, marine mammals, and sociocultural systems.
-The effects of these avoided impacts range from negligible to major depending on the size, timing, and location of the avoided (or reduced) oil spill.
+These provisions are not designed to reduce the likelihood of a spill occurring like the provisions discussed previously (Sections 250.720(c), 250.452, and 250.473); instead, the requirements could affect the exposure potential context and severity of exposure of various Arctic resources in the event of an oil spill.
+Both sets of provisions taken together would reduce the likelihood and adverse nature of potential environmental effects from an oil spill if a spill were to occur.
+Therefore, the preceding analyses of avoided direct, indirect, and cumulative effects (for Sections 250.720(c), 250.452, and 250.473) are applicable to these provisions.
+In summary, effects potentially avoided or reduced through promulgation of these provisions of the final rule could include direct and indirect impacts on air and water quality; coastal, benthic, and pelagic habitat and invertebrates; fish; EFH; coastal and marine birds; marine mammals; and sociocultural systems.
+The exact nature of avoided impacts depends on the size, timing, and location of the avoided (or reduced) oil spill.

 While these provisions of the PAA are designed to reduce the duration and/or magnitude of a potential oil spill from Arctic OCS exploratory drilling operations, there are some potential adverse environmental effects associated with these provisions.
-The potential environmental effects associated with proposed §§ 250.471 and 250.472 would result from the additional vessels, aircraft, and/or operational time that may be needed to comply with the staging and deployment requirements for SCCE and relief rigs when an operator is drilling below or working below the surface casing in an exploratory well.
-While it is possible that the proposed requirements could be satisfied through strategic use of vessels and operational time already contemplated in drilling plans, there is a reasonable likelihood that additional vessels and/or operational time may be needed.
-For example, under proposed § 250.471, operators could need access to another vessel to store and deploy a capping stack and containment dome, a vessel to receive fluids from the cap and flow system or containment dome, etc. The potential environmental effects associated with proposed § 254.90 would also result from the additional deployment of vessels and equipment to participate in oil spill response training and exercise activities.
-These provisions have the potential to increase operational time on the OCS and the number and use of vessels, aircraft, and other equipment in similar ways to other provisions previously discussed.
-As such, the preceding environmental analysis for proposed §§ 250.402(c) and 250.447 effectively analyzes the potential adverse environmental effects associated with these proposed provisions.
-Increased or additional use of vessels, aircraft, and other equipment could cause adverse direct and indirect impacts on air and water quality, marine and coastal birds, fish, and marine mammals.
-These effects would be localized and temporary.
-Therefore, these proposed provisions of the rule would have a minor effect on the marine environment.
-Additionally, the cumulative impact analysis from the preceding analysis determined that cumulative impacts on air and water quality, fish and EFH, marine and coastal birds, and marine mammals from comparable requirements of the PAA would be minor.
+The potential environmental effects associated with Section 250.472 would result from the additional vessels, aircraft, and/or operational time that could be needed to comply with the staging and deployment requirements for SCCE and relief rigs when an operator is drilling below or working below the surface casing in an exploratory well.
+While it is possible that the requirements could be satisfied through strategic use of vessels and operational time already contemplated in drilling plans, there is a reasonable likelihood that additional vessels and/or operational time could be needed.
+For example, under Section 250.471, operators could need access to another vessel to store and deploy a capping stack and containment dome, a vessel to receive fluids from the cap and flow system or containment dome, etc. The potential environmental effects associated with Section 254.90 would also result from the additional deployment of vessels and equipment to participate in oil spill response training and exercise activities.
+These provisions have the potential to increase operational time and/or the number and use of vessels, aircraft, and other equipment in similar ways to other provisions previously discussed.
+As such, the preceding environmental analysis for Section 250.720(c) effectively analyzes the potential adverse environmental effects associated with these proposed provisions.
+Increased or additional use of vessels, aircraft, and other equipment could cause an incremental increase in adverse direct and indirect impacts on air and water quality, marine and coastal birds, fish, and marine mammals.
+These effects would still be localized and temporary.
+Therefore, these provisions of the final rule would only have a minor effect on the marine environment.
+Additionally, the cumulative impact analysis from the preceding analysis determined that cumulative impacts on air and water quality, fish and EFH, marine and coastal birds, and marine mammals from comparable requirements of the PAA would also be minor.
 That conclusion holds for these proposed provisions meant to reduce the size or duration of a spill.